Is Shakti Actor Vivian Dsena Dating His Co-actress Amrita Prakash?

 Vivian On KKK 9?

-On the other hand, Vivian was recently spotted boarding an international flight recently and was misunderstood by many that the actor was taking part in the upcoming season of stunt-based reality show, Khatron Ke Khiladi 9.
+On the other hand, Vivian was recently spotted boarding an international flight and was misunderstood by many that the actor was taking part in the upcoming season of stunt-based reality show, Khatron Ke Khiladi 9.

 ‘It Was Quite Funny’